dreamportdev/Osdev-Notes/Build_Process/README.md

 For an explanation of the above linker flags used:
 - `-nostdlib`: this is crucial for building a freestanding program, as it stops the linker automatically including the default libraries for the host platform.
 Otherwise your program will contain a bunch of code that wants to make syscalls to your host OS.
 - `-static`: A safeguard for linking against other libarires.
 The linker will error if you try to dynamically link with anything (i.e static linking only).
-Because again there is not runtime, there is no dynmaic linker.
+Because again there is not runtime, there is no dynamic linker.
 - `-pie` and `--no-dynamic-linker`: Not strictly necessary, but forces the linker to output a relocatable program with a very narrow set of relocations.
 This is useful as it allows some bootloaders to perform relocations on the kernel.

 ### Building with Makefiles